Stop Letting Your Phone DJ

 - Apple Music app (iPad) – sync your iTunes library via iCloud Music Library or a USB cable

-- VLC (free, iPad & Android) — plays any audio format (MP3, FLAC, AAC, OGG).
+VLC (free, iPad & Android) – plays any audio format (MP3, FLAC, AAC, OGG).
+Works on all old iPads (iOS 12+).
 The Swiss army knife of media players.

-- Plex — if your music lives on a home server, Plex streams it to any tablet
+Plex (iOS 16+ or Android) – if your music lives on a home server, Plex streams it to any tablet.
+The app needs iOS 16, but

 Speaker Options